 Some of the more recent and virulent strains of human coronaviruses arose from the evolution and transfer of coronaviruses from animals.
 Viruses evolve through natural selection pressures that genetically transform them so that they can infect a new target host of a different species.
 Diseases that are transmitted from animals to humans are called zoonotic diseases.

-There are now seven known coronaviruses that affect humans, of which the Severe Acute Respiratory Syndrome (SARS-CoV-1), the Middle East Respiratory Syndrome (MERS-CoV) and now SARS-CoV-2, have been shown to be derived from animal coronaviruses and can cause serious illness in humans.
+There are now seven known coronaviruses that affect humans, of which the Severe Acute Respiratory Syndrome (SARS-CoV-1), the Middle East Respiratory Syndrome (MERS-CoV) and now SARS-CoV-2, are shown to be derived from animal coronaviruses and can cause serious illness in humans.
 The other human coronaviruses (HKU1, NL63, OC43 and 229E) cause milder symptoms.

 Coronavirus strains similar to human SARS-CoV-1 are largely found in bats, which likely serve as the primary host reservoir of the viruses, but can also be found in pangolins.
 Transmission of these viruses to humans can occur from a primary host or through a secondary, intermediate host.